We refreshed our doc site!

 To learn more about the NFT template or any other template, go to the Web3 Services Console or the Templates Glossary guide.

-Console Wallets are Smart Contract Accounts specifically designed to be used within the Console and cannot be utilized with the APIs.
-Console Wallets leverage Gas Station, eliminating the need to maintain gas in the wallet to cover transaction fees.
-To learn more about the Gas Station, please refer to the Gas Station overview.
+Console Wallets are specifically designed to be used within the Console UI and cannot be utilized with the APIs.
+They are classified as Smart Contract Account (SCA) wallets within Web3 Services.
+Notably, W3S SCA Wallets leverage Circle's Gas Station product, eliminating the need to maintain the gas in the wallet to cover transaction fees.
+To learn more about the Gas Station feature, please refer to the Gas Station overview.

 In the console: